vickicarrica/Mission-Visualization-Toolkit/README.md

 ## Prerequisites

-*Unity should be installed on your device before opening the project.
+* Unity should be installed on your device before opening the project.
-*This project currently works under version 2020.3.8f1 of Unity.
+* This project currently works under version 2020.3.8f1 of Unity.
-*WebGL Build Support should be installed as a platform.
+* WebGL Build Support should be installed as a platform.
- -To do this, go to Installs in Unity Hub.
+ - To do this, go to Installs in Unity Hub.
- -Under the 2020.3.8f1 version, click Add Modules.
+ - Under the 2020.3.8f1 version, click Add Modules.
- -Find WebGL and install.
+ - Find WebGL and install.
-*Github Desktop should be installed on your device
+* Github Desktop should be installed on your device

 ## Adding The Project To Unity

 This project was built on Unity.
 To be able to see it on that platform, perform the following steps:
-*Begin by downloading all the project files to your computer.
+* Begin by downloading all the project files to your computer.
-*Open the Unity Hub app.
+* Open the Unity Hub app.
-*Select the "ADD" button under the projects tab.
+* Select the "ADD" button under the projects tab.
-*Select the corresponding project file on your computer.
+* Select the corresponding project file on your computer.
-*Make sure that the current Target Platform is WebGL and that the Unity Version is 2020.3.8f1.
+* Make sure that the current Target Platform is WebGL and that the Unity Version is 2020.3.8f1.
-*Open the project once added.
+* Open the project once added.

 # Usage